random-geek/chatcolor/README.md

 ## Features

-* Colors regular, /me, and join/leave messages
+* Colors chat messages, DMs, /me messages, and join/leave messages
 * Colors names in server status messages
 * Set any color for any name
 * Set default colors for each type of message